Hong Kong mainland China driving scheme: Timeline

 The first phase of the scheme begins on 1 March 2012.
 It allows 50 private vehicles from HK to travel to Guangdong province on the mainland.

 In the second phase, cars from the mainland will be allowed to enter Hong Kong.
 50 mainland cars will be allowed to enter Hong Kong every day from the mainland, seven days a week.
 There cannot be a total of more than 350 mainland cars in the city.
 The 350 cars limit is expected to increase to 500 in the future.

 Opposition

 Initial reaction

 On 7 February 2012, the Civic Party launched a signature-collection drive in Wan Chai to see if people were against the new driving scheme.
 In just 90 minutes, over 1,200 signatures were collected in opposition to mainland drivers coming to Hong Kong.
 About 40,000 Facebook users were against the scheme.
 Legislative council member Tam Yiu-chung of the pro-Beijing Democratic Alliance for the Betterment and Progress of Hong Kong is a supporter of the new policy.
 There were plans earlier by the Hong Kong government to control air pollution and reduce car counts in the city.
-This scheme seems to have contradict the government's own plan.
+This scheme seems to contradict the government's own plan.